 Image garbage collection: Removes images not referenced by any running pods.

-Container garbage collection can be performed using eviction thresholds.
+Container garbage collection removes terminated containers by using eviction thresholds.

 When eviction thresholds are set for garbage collection, the node tries to keep any container for any pod accessible from the API.
 If the pod has been deleted, the containers will be as well.
 Containers are preserved as long the pod is not deleted and the eviction threshold is not reached.
 If the node is under disk pressure, it will remove containers and their logs will no longer be accessible using

 eviction-soft - A soft eviction threshold pairs an eviction threshold with a required administrator-specified grace period.